sth/sqxx/README.md

 ### Main classes

-The two main classes are `sqxx::connection`, which represents a database conection, and `sqxx::statement`, which represents a sql statement including binding of parameters, executing the statement, and accessing the results of the execution.
+The two main classes are `sqxx::connection`, which represents a database connection, and `sqxx::statement`, which represents a SQL statement including binding of parameters, executing the statement, and accessing the results of the execution.